jeromepatel/Text-Paraphrase-Detection-Winner-Solution/README.md

 Precision: 0.8105226960110041
 F1-score: 0.7678775044795569
 ```
-This still achives the best score on leaderboard with rank 1.
+This still achieves the best score on leaderboard with rank 1.